cmb-chula/clini-data-science-3050571/README.md

 ### Assigned homework
 *	Kaggle [Data Handling](https://www.kaggle.com/learn/pandas) (for tabular data) and [Visualization](https://www.kaggle.com/learn/data-visualization) lessons
 * Kaggle [Titanic Dataset](https://www.kaggle.com/competitions/titanic)
+  * Explore the data.
+Develop and test some hypotheses regarding the passengers of the Titanic.
-  * At this stage, you are asked to develop hypotheses, explore the data, perform statistical tests, and visualize graphs to tell something interesting and informative
+  * Visualize the patterns to tell something interesting
   * For example, what were the demographics of the passengers?
-Which factors did you think are predictive of survival, and did the data agree?
 Who were the survivors?
+Which factors did you think are predictive of survival?
+Did the data agree or disagree?

 ## Week 3 - Unsupervised Learning
 ### Key learning points